transdigiware/blockchain/howto/ibp-console-build-network.md

   |  **Field** | **Display name** | **Enroll ID** | **Secret** |
   | ------------------------- |-----------|-----------|-----------|-----------|
   | **Enroll ID** |  Ordering Service CA Admin  | admin | adminpw |

-*Figure 10.
-Associate CA admin identity*
+  {: caption="Table 8.
+Associate CA admin identity" caption-side="bottom"}

 You should be able to see the CA admin in your **Wallet**.
 As we said above, the identity is not stored in your console or managed by {{site.data.keyword.IBM_notm}}.
 It is only stored in local browser storage.
 If you change browsers, you will need to import this identity into your console Wallet to be able to operate the CA. Click the CA admin and then click **Export identity** to download the identity and keys.